Cancer Research and Studies Directory

 A cancer diagnosis prompts many questions like "What caused my cancer?" and "Will I recover?"
 Research and studies help researchers and doctors to answer these questions and more.
 Follow the links below to find WebMD's comprehensive coverage about how cancer research and studies are done and how clinical trials work.
 Also learn how you can participate.

-Here are resources for those with bladder cancer who are interested in participating in a clinical trial.
+Here are resources for women interested in participating in a clinical trial for cervical cancer.

 Can I Join a Clinical Trial for Lung Cancer?